-In alignment with the Canada Soccer Association 'Long Term Player Development'(LTPD) model, technical ability (primarily dribbling and "touches on the ball") - and specifically it's development - is prioritised in the academy's curriculum.
-We also aim recreate a "street soccer" environment, encouraging a love for the ball and the game itself, with its’ freedom and creativity.
+In alignment with the Canada Soccer Association 'Long Term Player Development'(LTPD) model, technical ability (primarily dribbling and "touches on the ball") - and specifically its development - is prioritised in the academy's curriculum.
+We also aim recreate a "street soccer" environment, encouraging a love for the ball and the game itself, with its freedom and creativity.
 Due to the side-to-side and unpredictable movements associated with dribbling, it is a great tool in the development of not only close ball control, but physical literacy (agility, balance and control) as well.
 Technical proficiency also increases creativity, spontaneity, composure and confidence; all of which are key components in a player's repertoire as they progress.
-While passing is an essential part of the game of soccer and is gradually implemented, but dribbling and touches on the ball at the younger ages helps to lay the foundation of multiple skill-sets.
+Passing is an essential part of the game of soccer and is gradually implemented, but dribbling and touches on the ball at the younger ages helps to lay the foundation for many essential skill-sets.

 Additionally, as per club policy, parents are not allowed on the field during practices or games.
 During the practices and games there will be times where the coaches give extensive information to the players regarding both technical and tactical details, and there will also be times where the coaches say very little and allow the players to experiment and solve problems themselves in order to enhance their cognitive development.
 Constantly telling the players with the ball what to do, or "remote controlling" is strongly discouraged at our club.

 This program will also help the club to identify and nurture serious, motivated, talented young players as they continue to develop.
 Players will be eligible to play for Lakehill select teams in exhibition games and tournaments whenever the opportunity arises – especially in the U8-U10 age groups.
 As with everything else in the academy, these games are purely for developmental purposes, and the score/result of the game is not prioritised by the coaches, as the performance of our players is more important in the long term.
 Again, parents are discouraged from "coaching" the players during these games.